Welcome to Year 2's web page and we hope you enjoy looking at some of the exciting things we have done together this year!

 We also discussed fire safety tips, evacuation routes and procedures, and what to do if we came across a house fire.
 Finally, we enjoyed watching the short film Francis the Firefly which helped us to understand how just one single tiny spark can cause such a great fire!

-Here are some of the questions we came up with as part of our topic entry point about the Great Fire of London:
+Here are some of the questions we came up with as part of our topic entry point about the Great Fire of London.
+We answered them in a quiz as our exit point at the end of the topic

-Why did the fire last for more than four days?
+Q: Why did the fire last for more than four days?
+A: Because it spread faster that it was able to be controlled

-How many houses and which other buildings were burnt to the ground?
+Q: How many houses and which other buildings were burnt to the ground?
+A: 13,200 houses were destroyed and 87 churches including St Paul's Cathedral.

-How can we find out about the fire?
-How do we know about the fire>
+Q: How can we find out about the fire?
+How do we know about the fire?
+A: From eye witness accounts such as Samuel Pepy's diary.

 London's burning, London's burning,